ProjectAnndromeda/royalehigh-api/README.md

 ]
 ```

+## Key Considerations

+### 1. **Hard-Coded Sleep Times**

+The script uses hard-coded sleep intervals (`time.sleep(2)`) to wait for pages and elements to load.
+While this approach is straightforward and aims to make the program run faster, it may not always be the most efficient or reliable.

+- **Consideration:** Depending on the page’s load times, this delay might be too short or too long.
+For more precise control, consider implementing dynamic checks for content loading.
+For instance, use Selenium’s WebDriverWait with expected conditions to wait for specific elements or containers to be fully loaded before proceeding.

+### 2. **Value Retrieval**

+The script retrieves item values from elements with the same class name used for both average value and community value on the web page.
+The script currently assumes that the retrieved value is the average value.

+- **Consideration:** If you need to distinguish between average value and community value, you may need to refine the value extraction logic.
+Inspect the HTML structure to determine if there are other distinguishing attributes or elements that can help differentiate between these values.
+You might need to update the class name selectors or apply additional logic to accurately capture the intended value type.

+### 3. **Dependencies and Environment**

+- **Dependencies:** Ensure that all required packages listed in `requirements.txt` are installed.
+Use a virtual environment to manage these dependencies and avoid conflicts with other Python projects.

+- **WebDriver Management:** The script uses `webdriver-manager` to automatically handle ChromeDriver binaries.
+Ensure that you have Google Chrome installed, as it is required for Selenium to function correctly.

+### 4. **Error Handling and Logging**

+The script includes basic error handling and logging configurations.
+It suppresses warnings from Selenium and other libraries to avoid cluttered logs.

+- **Consideration:** Adjust logging levels and error handling according to your debugging needs.
+More granular error handling might be required based on specific use cases or to improve robustness.

 ## Attribution

 If you use or modify this code, please include the following attribution in any related documentation or publicly accessible materials: "Powered by Anndromeda™ by Alina."